US puts 8,500 troops on alert as Biden ‘refining plans for all scenarios’ in Ukraine

 President Joe Biden will also hold a secure video call with European leaders, including European Commission President Ursula von der Leyen, European Council President Charles Michel, President Emmanuel Macron of France, Chancellor Olaf Scholz of Germany, Prime Minister Mario Draghi of Italy, Nato Secretary General Jens Stoltenberg, President Andrzej Duda of Poland and Prime Minister Boris Johnson of the United Kingdom, per the White House.

-Many criticised Mr Biden when he said at a news conference when he said “It’s one thing if it’s a minor incursion and then we end up having a fight about what to do and not do,” when describing what would happen if Russian Vladimir Putin invaded Ukraine.
+Many criticised Mr Biden when he said at a news conference: “It’s one thing if it’s a minor incursion and then we end up having a fight about what to do and not do,” when describing what would happen if Russian Vladimir Putin invaded Ukraine.
 He later clarified that any assembled Russian units crossing into Ukraine’s border would be considered an invasion.

 “But there is no doubt – let there be no doubt at all, that if Putin makes this choice, Russia will pay a heavy price,” he said.

-Last week, Secretary of State Anthony Blinken met with Russian Foreign Affairs Minister Sergey Lavrov in hopes of de-escalating tensions.
+Last week, Secretary of State Antony Blinken met with Russian Foreign Affairs Minister Sergey Lavrov in hopes of de-escalating tensions.

-The United States’ actions come as Nato sends additional ships and fighter jets to eastern Europe as Russia has amassed 100,00 troops to Ukraine’s border.
+The United States’ actions come as Nato sends additional ships and fighter jets to eastern Europe as Russia has amassed 120,00 0troops to Ukraine’s border.
 Mr Putin has demanded that Ukraine never be allowed to join Nato.

 At the same time, the State Department released a travel advisory late Sunday evening, authorising the voluntary departure of the voluntary departure of U.S. direct hire employees, as well as the mandatory departure of eligible family members of diplomats at the US embassy in Kiev.